🔥

 • I also read and type pretty fast, so decent at lots of info-processing things

-• connections
+• communications:

-• object level vs meta project
+• object level vs meta projects (projects that help others do projects)

 • my guess is people in this room are much more exposed to meta-level stuff